-- Students are responsible for requesting the opportunity to make up worked missed. - Our attendance staff will make a reasonable effort to contact a parent about student absences. - Report cards will list the number of absences. - Parents may check their child's attendance by consulting their child's guidance counselor. - Students with 10 consecutive non-medical days absent are discharged. - RKA does not provide work in advance for extended vacations.
+- Students are responsible for requesting the opportunity to make up missed work - All work must be made up within 3 school days after an explained absence. - -For a medical absence of more than 3 days, please work with your child's guidance counselor - Our attendance staff will make a reasonable effort to contact a parent about student absences. - Report cards will list the number of absences. - Parents may check their child's attendance by consulting Jupiter Ed or NYCSA or their child's guidance counselor. - Students with 10 consecutive non-medical days absent are discharged. - RKA does not provide work in advance for extended vacations.